 sense.
 The disciple of Jesus is called to give his total allegiance to Jesus,

-economic, and linguistic loyalties - (Galatians 3:28, Revelation 5:9-12, 7:9-17).
+- (Galatians 3:28, Revelation 5:9-12, 7:9-17).

 Christ’s disciple is a citizen of a realm that has no concept of “dual citizenship.”
 Loyalty to him must supersede all other allegiances.
-Moreover, he tasked his church with proclaiming the good news of the “kingdom of God” to ALL nations, thereby summoning all men to render allegiance to its king.
+Moreover, he tasked his church with proclaiming the good news of the “Kingdom of God” to ALL nations, thereby summoning all men to render allegiance to its king.

 The only “revolution” that

-matters is the kingdom of God.
+matters is the Kingdom of God.
 The day is coming when His rule will replace ALL

-existence today will endure forever - (1
+endure forever - (1

 Corinthians 15:20-28).

-In the interim, every disciple is
+In the interim, every disciple of

-that perishes” - (1
+on “meat that perishes” - (1

 Corinthians 7:31).